Turlock Dog Bite Lawyer

 - Around 75 percent of injuries suffered in dog attacks affect the legs and/or arms.

-- The majority of people bitten by dogs are familiar with the dog that bit them.
+- Most people bitten by dogs are familiar with the dog that bit them.

-- Almost 33 percent of severe dog bites happen close to the injured person’s home.
+- Almost 33 percent of severe dog bites happen near the injured person’s home.

-- U.S. insurance companies pay out more than one billion USD every year for dog bite claims.
+- U.S. insurance companies pay more than one billion USD yearly for dog bite claims.

 - Around one-quarter of dog bite fatalities involve a dog restrained by a chain.